-Temple tax on a fish's mouth
+Temple tax

 Join Us

-Gospel - Matthew [17, 24-27]
+Gospel - Matthew [17:24-27]

-And Jesus: "Therefore the son are exempt.
-But so that they do not be scandalized, go to the sea, throw the hook and the first fish that comes, take it, open its mouth and you will find a silver coin.
-Take it and give it to them, for me and for you".
+“Then the children are exempt,” Jesus said to him.
+27 “But so that we may not cause offense, go to the lake and throw out your line.
+Take the first fish you catch; open its mouth and you will find a four-drachma coin.
+Take it and give it to them for my tax and yours.”

-Exegesis - Matthew [17, 24-27]
+Exegesis - Matthew [17:24-27]

 This quota was to be paid by every male Israelite aged 20 and over and the collection, exercised by special agents called “tax collectors”, began on the fifteenth day of the month of Adar in the Jewish calendar (February-March).

-"Doesn't your Master pay temple taxes?"
-The collectors, fearful of addressing this question directly to Jesus, address it to Peter knowing that he is the head of the disciples.
+“Doesn't your Master pay temple taxes?”
+The collectors, fearful of addressing this question directly to Jesus, address it to Peter, knowing that he is the head of the disciples.
 This question for them is certainly a doubt, but also a curiosity: they heard that Jesus chased the merchants from the Temple from the beginning of his preaching and that he always disagreed with the current management of the Temple, based on trading and on the political organization of the priestly caste.

 As soon as Peter enters the house where Jesus is at that moment, the latter anticipates him by showing him that he knows of the confrontation he has just had with the tax collectors and saying: “The kings of this earth from whom do they collect taxes and tributes?
 From their own children or from others”.
 The tax was the indirect tax that was collected on merchandise, while the census was the direct tax that was imposed on people, fields, etc.